Chi Tau

-Chi Tau (ΧΤ) was a small national men's fraternity founded on October 3, 1920, at Trinity College, the predecessor to Duke University.
-The majority of its 9 chapters were in North Carolina.
+Chi Tau (ΧΤ) was an American men's fraternity.
+It was founded on October 3, 1920, in Durham, North Carolina, at Trinity College, the predecessor to Duke University.
+The majority of its nine chapters were in North Carolina.
 It disbanded at the start of the Great Depression, with members and chapters dispersing by 1929.
 At least two chapters lingered as independent organizations for several years.

 History

-Chi Tau was founded at North Carolina's Trinity College, now known as Duke University on October 3, 1920.
-The group honored four Founders: